When the everyman plays pretend

-In the neighbourhood Directed by Ramin Gray, the play is about the people who work inside The Golden Dragon, a restaurant and take-away service ubiquitous to every city in the world.
+Directed by Ramin Gray, the play is about the people who work inside The Golden Dragon, a restaurant and take-away service ubiquitous to every city in the world.

 Using humour, the play portrays the interconnectedness between characters from different ethnicities, highlighting their daily struggles, ranging from boyfriend issues to toothaches.